List of The Adventures of the Galaxy Rangers characters: Captain Kidd

 Captain Kidd is a Plitsky (a bird-like species) pirate.
 He was seen in "Phoenix" as a menacing, if bumbling, pirate that captured the ship transporting the Foxx family to Kirwin.
 Annoyed by the Queen's refusal to allow him to take the ship as a prize vessel and her decision to take control of the situation away from him, he turned on her.

 This of course, made Kidd a wanted man.
 He cut a deal to aid the Rangers in exchange for a "trade alliance" and continued freedom ("New Phoenix").
 Other appearances have him helping BETA make first contact with the xenophobic Traash and taking possession of a memory bird (talking android birds that are used to store sensitive data) that had half of its circuitry corrupted.
 He also sold counterfeit starstones to the Crown, powering an armada that threatened to destroy Earth until Kidd let the Rangers in on how easy it was to destroy the brittle fakes.
 Consequently, Kidd became indirectly responsible for the destruction of much of the Crown fleet.

 Series Creator Robert Mandell admitted in Starlog that he intended Kidd to be much more threatening, but he "became our Harry Mudd."

 Lazarus Slade

 Lazarus Slade is a scientist who works for the Queen of the Crown and helps devise schemes to defeat the Galaxy Rangers.

 Daisy O'Mega

 Daisy O'Mega is a female space pirate who appeared in the episode, "Renegade Rangers".
 She stole the U.S.S.
 Cheyenne from the Space Navy during the Quadrant 4 War Games.
 She planned to use the Cheyenne to steal weapons from the Longshot research facility.
 Ms. O'Mega was very briefly a romantic interest for Shane Gooseman, which made Nico visibly jealous.
+She is a highly- proficient marksman, capable of out-gunning everyone she comes across.